KundaliniSoftware/PianoMirror/README.md

 < info coming soon >

+## About this repository

 This gibhub repository contains the Visual Studio Project, for creating a Win64 console App to perform the functionality described above by using the excellent PortMidi library:

 http://portmedia.sourceforge.net/portmidi/

+## Getting started

-User documentation for the Piano Mirror can be found at: https://www.kundalinisoftware.com/piano-mirror/
+User documentation, and binary installers can be found at: https://www.kundalinisoftware.com/piano-mirror/